abdulmannan991/Atm-project/README.md

-# cli-number-guessing
+# Atm-project
-This is a cli based number guessing game
+it's work like a atm